dani-github/CodeSnippets/README.md

 To use a snippet:

 1. Clone or download this repository.
-2. Open the JavaScript file.
+2. Open the file.
 3. Copy the code snippet.
-4. Paste it into a JavaScript environment.
+4. Paste it into the correct environment.
 5. Run the code to see the results.

 ## Contact